Skip to main content

 gcp-big-query-table

-Tables and views are stored inside a dataset.
-All tables whose dataset_id equals this dataset will be linked.
+Tables and views are stored within a dataset.
+All tables that belong to this dataset will be linked here.

 gcp-cloud-kms-crypto-key